tritus/resource_usage_beautifier/README.md

   1. the log file path
   2. the output folder path where all processes info will be saved

-The format for the memory log is the output of 'top -b'.
-Such log can be obtained by running commands like 'top -b >> memory_usage.log'
+The format for the memory log is the output of `top -b`.
+Such log can be obtained by running commands like `top -b >> memory_usage.log`
-The output will be a bunch of csv files.
-One csv for each process observed during the logging session.
-On each csv, you'll have the memory and processor consumption of the process for each log time.
+The output will be a CSV files with all the logging data well organized and a bunch of graphs.
+One graph for each resource observed during the logging session.

 __Example :__